hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

   ./bos-toolbox.exe install --batch listOfMiners.csv --psu-power-limit 1200 --install-password admin

-This command will install Braiins OS+ on the miners, that are specified in the *listOfMiners.csv* file and set the power limit to 1200 on all of them.
+This command will install Braiins OS+ on the miners that are specified in the *listOfMiners.csv* file and set the power limit to 1200 on all of them.
 The command will also automatically insert the SSH password *admin*, when the miner asks for it.

 .. _bosbox_update:
 ===========================================
-Update Braiins OS+ using Braiins OS+ Box
+Update Braiins OS+ using BOS+ Toolbox
 ===========================================

-  * Download the **Braiins OS+ Box** from our `website <https://braiins-os.com/>`_.
+  * Download the **BOS+ Toolbox** from our `website <https://braiins-os.com/>`_.
   * Create a new text file, change the ".txt" ending to ".csv" and insert the IP addresses on which you want execute the commands.
 Put that file in the directory where the BOS+ Toolbox is located.
   * Once you have downloaded BOS+ Toolbox, open your command-line interpreter (e.g. CMD for Windows, Terminal for Ubuntu, etc.) and use the following commands: